Urbino-CAMD-Lab/HSDetector/README.md

 4. **MERGE REPLICAS**

-This step simply iterates over all produced replicas and merges all the results, creating a CSV file for all of the statistical outliers found and an XYZ file with the total cholesterol density distribution.
+This step simply iterates over all produced replicas and merges the results, creating a CSV file for all of the statistical outliers found and an XYZ file with the total cholesterol density distribution.

 5. **RANK POCKETS**

-By providing a correctly formatted file with pockets detected in the structure simulated, HSDetector uses the outliers found and the density points to score and rank them based on their propensity to hold cholesterol.
-\- For each outlier found in the residues conforming the pocket the scoring system assigns the pocket 1000 points.
-\- For each density point within 6Å of any atom in the pocket the scoring system assigns the pocket 1 point.
+By providing a formatted file with pockets detected in the simulated structure, HSDetector uses the outliers found and the density points to score and rank these pockets based on their propensity to bind cholesterol.
+For each outlier found in the residues describing the pocket, the scoring system assigns the pocket 1000 points.
+For each density point within 6Å of any atom in the pocket the scoring system assigns the pocket 1 point.

 ## Example Run
-In example_outputs/ the files created on a mock run with short MD simulation times can be found.
-This example was conducted on the **Cannabinoid 1 Receptor** (PDB: *7fee*) using a POPC:75,CHOL:25 membrane.
-Note that in order to not overload the repository with heavy files the final production trajectories have been altered to skip keep only every 2nd frame (half of the original frames are kept).
-Additionally, the cube file produced by *gmx spatial* is missing from the example for that very same reason.
-A file ```grid.cube``` should be located in ```{output_dir}/sims/rep_x/analysis/``` after the **analysis** step.
+In example_outputs/ the files created on a mock run with short MD simulations can be found.
+This example was conducted on the **Cannabinoid 1 Receptor** (PDB: *7fee*) using a POPC:75,CHOL:25 membrane composition.
+To avoid overloading the repository with large files, the final production trajectories have been downsampled by keeping only every second frame (i.e., 50% of the original frames).
+Additionally, the cube file generated by gmx spatial is not included in the example for the same reason.

-This cube file is the one used to convert its 0.01% top (highest probability) of volumetric data to cartesian coordinates.
-This information is stored in ```{output_dir}/sims/rep_x/analysis/{system_name}_all.xyz```
+After the **analysis** step, the cube file (```grid.cube```) should be located in ```{output_dir}/sims/rep_x/analysis/```.
+This file is used to extract the top 0.01% of the volumetric data (corresponding to the highest probability regions) and convert it to Cartesian coordinates.
+The resulting coordinates are saved in ```{output_dir}/sims/rep_x/analysis/{system_name}_all.xyz```.

 ## Usage
 The correct usage of this tool is quite straightforward, as once it is installed it only requires to run